-Though this app when compared to actual coaching lack a little personal touch but a lot of people don’t need actual coaches to keep them on track and hence this is the gap that this app fills perfectly.
+Though this habit-tracking app when compared to actual coaching, lack a little personal touch, a lot of people don’t need actual coaches to keep them on track and hence this is the gap that this app fills perfectly.

-The feature that is hailed the most in Strides which was not observed in any other habit tracker on the list is the ability to track average for a specific habit.
-So if you want to make sure that you are not playing too many hours of games each week or you just want to track the number of times you go to the gym and don’t have a specific goal for it, this makes the feature really great to use.
+The feature that is hailed the most in Strides which was not observed in any other habit-tracking app on the list is the ability to track average for a specific habit.
+So if you want to make sure that you are not playing too many hours of games each week or you just want to track the number of times you go to the gym and don’t have a specific goal for it, this makes the feature great to use.

-Now I have to admit that we all are nerds here but everybody is not a nerd, so basically Habitica is not for everyone as there is a lot going on in that game.
+Now I have to admit that we all are nerds here, but everybody is not a nerd, so basically Habitica is not for everyone as a lot is going on in that game.
 The user can find all kinds of stats and buffs while experiencing this app.
 In our experience with the app, all the gamification elements that are built-in to Habitica are amazingly motivating.

 One the game of Habitica starts the user does not want to fail a single habit because the user would be trying to earn some gold to buy gear or trying to level up the Habitica game character.